Alluxio/alluxio/docs/en/Running-Hadoop-MapReduce-on-Alluxio.md

 This is the jar that you should use for the rest of this guide.

 # Configuring Hadoop

+You need to add the following three properties to `core-site.xml` file in your Hadoop installation `conf` directory:

+{% include Running-Hadoop-MapReduce-on-Alluxio/config-core-site.md %}

+This will allow your MapReduce jobs to use Alluxio for their input and output files.
+If you are using HDFS as the under storage system for Alluxio, it may be necessary to add these properties to the `hdfs-site.xml` file as well.

 In order for the Alluxio client jar to be available to the JobClient, you can modify `HADOOP_CLASSPATH` by changing `hadoop-env.sh` to: